mautic/mautic-documentation/pages/04.Troubleshooting/02.Update Failed/docs.en.md

     php bin/console cache:clear

-If this command throws a PHP error, you can try to remove the cache folder using the following command (be careful, this removes all files and folders in the path specified, so ensure you type it correctly!)
+If this command throws a PHP error, you can try to remove the cache folder using the following command (be careful, this removes all files and folders in the path specified, so ensure you type it correctly, and in the correct directory!)

-    rm -rf bin/cache
+    rm -rf var/cache

 If clearing the cache has not resolved your problems, continue with the next step.

 ### 2. Trigger an update manually

-The first step is to find out if there are any updates available using the following command:
+The first step is to determine if there are any updates available using the following command:

     php bin/console mautic:update:find